-How to use off-camera flash and long exposure to create a night portrait | Photofocus
+How to use off-camera flash and long exposure to create a night portrait

 These two were my favorites from the set.
 The first I like because she looks like she’s dashing away into the night, and the second because she looks like an ancient Roman goddess.

 You can see in all the photos there is an orange haze around the bottom of the sheet.
-That’s the light from nearby streetlights reflecting off the sheet during the 15 second exposure.
-Although Falon is being “stamped” in by the rear curtain flash, there was still enough ambient light to expose her a little, so she had to stay motionless during the whole 15 seconds.
-I liked the gold glow around her, but to get a really clean exposure, you could find a darker field where the only light source is your flashes.
+That’s the light from nearby streetlights reflecting off the sheet during the 15-second exposure.
+Although Falon is being “stamped” in by the rear curtain flash, there was still enough ambient light to expose her a little, so she had to stay motionless for the whole 15 seconds.
+I liked the golden glow around her, but to get a really clean exposure, you could find a darker field where the only light source is your flashes.

 With some basic flash equipment and a bit of experimentation, it’s easy to create a unique night portrait.